grafana/agent/docs/sources/flow/setup/start-agent.md

 sudo systemctl start grafana-agent-flow
 ```

-(Optional) Verify that the service is running:
+(Optional) To verify that the service is running, run the following command in a terminal window:

 ```shell
 sudo systemctl status grafana-agent-flow